IRS Form 9325 Instructions

 Box 6

-Box 6 is only selected if an automatic extension was granted at the request of the taxpayer.
+Box 6 is only selected if you requested an automatic extension on IRS Form 4868 and the IRS approved your request.

 However, IRS Form 9325 only gives you general information about your tax return.
 For example, if you made a mistake in filing your return, or if you experience a tax offset for unpaid debts, this form will not address them.